lilyball/textmate-bundles/Review/Bundles/R Console (Rdaemon).tmbundle/Support/lib/help.markdown

         * dummy&#95;noimage.pdf_[dummy pdf for the Graphic Maganger]

         * execRStr.sh [bash script executing R code as arg1 and outputs its result; mainly used by JavaScript]

+        * myBase.R [contains functions which are overwritten in the base package]

+        * myUtils.R [contains functions which are overwritten in the utils package]

+        * myStartOptions.R [contains Rdaemon specific start options]

         * Rdaemon.rb [the actual daemon written in Ruby 1.8]